 | yichin.wu [at] berkeley [dot] edu|| |

-I am a postdoctoral researcher at the TerraSwarm Research Center, working with Prof. Stéphane Lafortune at the University of Michigan and collaborating with Prof. Edward Lee and Prof. Sanjit Seshia at UC Berkeley.
+I am a postdoctoral researcher at the TerraSwarm Research Center, working with Prof. Stéphane Lafortune at the University of Michigan and Prof. Sanjit Seshia at UC Berkeley.
 I spend most of my time in Berkeley and visit Michigan once every few months.

 I earned my Ph.D. degree in August 2014 in EECS Systems Laboratory (EE:S) at the University of Michigan, where I was working in the Discrete Event Systems (DES) group supervised by Prof. Stéphane Lafortune.
 After my graduation, I joined the TerraSwarm Research Center.

-Specifically, my research focuses on a privacy notion called "opacity" that is formulated with automata models.
+Specifically, center to my research is a privacy notion called "opacity" formulated with automata models.

 Opacity means the impossibility for an outside attacker to derive the true value of the secret in a given system.